Selangor State Park

 The Selangor State Park (Taman Negeri Selangor, also known as Taman Warisan Negeri Selangor) is a park located in Gombak District, Selangor, Malaysia.
-The 914.41 square kilometre park was gazetted on by the state on January 25, 2007.
+The 914.41 square kilometre park was gazetted by the state on January 25, 2007.
 Upon its establishment, it became the second largest park in Peninsular Malaysia with the largest being the Taman Negara.

 It is over 108,000 hectares in size and is the third-largest park in Peninsular Malaysia.
 The area was gazetted in 2007 as a state park under the National Forestry Act Enactment 2005 of Selangor and is managed by the Forestry Department of Selangor.

 Role of the Park

 Selangor and the Federal Territories of Kuala Lumpur and Putrajaya depend on the Park for their most basic needs of clean air, water and maintenance of the local climatic stability.
 The Park thus helps to guarantee the quality of life enjoyed by these communities.